 The pre-admission student is required to complete a 50 hour directed clinical observation experience at the clinical sites on the campus of North Central College.
 A minimum of 15 hours must be completed each term.
 The student is encouraged to complete the assignment with a combination of practice, rehabilitation, and event experiences.
 The deadline for completing the observational experience will be May 1 (application deadline date).
 Each student is responsible for signing up for observation experiences in the Pre-Admission binder.
-Prior to beginning the observation experience, the student must complete Blood borne Pathogen training.
-This training will be scheduled twice during fall term.
+Prior to beginning the observation experience, the student must complete blood borne pathogen training.

 Athletic Training Students

 Once admitted to the ATP, the student will complete 9 terms of clinical experience coursework.
 These courses will have 3 levels: Clinical Experiences in Athletic Training I, II, and III.
 The student will enroll for Level I during all three terms of their first year (sophomore) in the program, Level II during the second year (junior) in the program, and Level III during the third year (senior) in the program.
 This schedule will be altered for transfer students.
 Each level of clinical experience will have assigned clinical proficiencies, divided into the three terms.
 The proficiencies will be evaluated in the following manner:

 - Initially, all clinical proficiencies will be introduced and evaluated in the didactic courses.

 - Clinical proficiencies will be reviewed during the clinical experiences courses.